 So you’ve got your medical marijuana card and now you’re wondering what ratio is your right for you.
 Now, there isn’t a “perfect ratio” when it comes to what THC:CBD ratio works best for you.
 Some people react best to different ratios, or different ratios for different times of the day.
 One person may prefer a THC-to-CBD ratio of 2:1, whilst another prefers a 0:5.
+Different conditions may also require different cannabinoid and terpenoid profiles, as well as managing medical marijuana around other medications to prevent cross-reactions.
 However, for many people, a 1:1 THC-CBD ratio is ideal.
 Why?
 Well, here’s a few reasons this could be …

 The Sativex Effect

 Several years ago, GW Pharmaceuticals released Sativex, a cannabis-based medication usually prescribed for multiple sclerosis (MS) with a 1:1 THC-CBD ratio.
 GW Pharms also adds in other cannabinoids and terpenoids in order to take advantage of the entourage effect.
 Why do GW Pharms use this ratio?
 Because they researched the efficacy of various ratios for pain, muscle spasms, spasticity and sleep disturbances, and found that the 1:1 THC:CBD ratio was most well-received.
 This has been noted anecdotally in many reviews in strains that have a 1:1 ratio.

 CBD effectively “dulls” the high THC gives, whilst at the same time allowing the THC to provide its own pain-killing, antiemetic and appetite-stimulating properties.
 Many people seem to find high-THC, low-CBD strains too overwhelming, and there are lots of studies out there attesting to this phenomenon.
 THC and CBD seem to work in tandem with each other, and even bolster each other’s strengths.